berkeley-stat159/project-gamma/README.md

 'make data' downloads all the data except the condition files.
 Running this takes around 2 hours.

-Before downloading the data, data/ is empty, except for 'net_roi.txt', which is from the reference paper supplemental material and may be found [at the link] (http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3081915/bin/NIHMS253634-supplement-01.pdf).
+Directory data/ is initially empty, except for 'net_roi.txt', which is from the supplemental material of the reference paper and may be found [at the link] (http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3081915/bin/NIHMS253634-supplement-01.pdf).
 We manually extracted the information from Table S1 and make it available here as 'net_roi.txt'.

 'make conditionfiles' downloads all of the necessary condition files for the analysis.